publiclab/Leaflet.DistortableImage/README.md

 $ grunt concat:dist
 ```

 3. _Optional_: We use SVG for our icon system.
-Please visit our wiki [SVG Icons](https://github.com/publiclab/Leaflet.DistortableImage/wiki/SVG-Icons) if you are interested in making updates to them or just simply learning about our workflow.
+Please visit our wiki [SVG Icon System](https://github.com/publiclab/Leaflet.DistortableImage/wiki/SVG-Icon-System) if you are interested in making updates to them or just simply learning about our workflow.
 ****

 ### Contributors